Pridecraft-Studios/website/src/routes/pridebones/+page.svelte.md

 </aside>

 This is Pride Bones, a version of Pridepack by [Pridecraft Studios] in the style of [Bare Bones].
-It comes with many LGBT Pride additions, such as paintings, beds, mobs and main menu changes.
+It comes with many LGBTQ+ Pride additions, including paintings, beds, mobs, candles and more!

 <Donate />